axemonk/Excel-formula/README.md

 ## Features

-- Syntax highlighting for spreadsheet formulae
+- Syntax highlighting for spreadsheet formulae used in Excel, Google Sheets, and LibreOffice Calc
 - Built-in function completions
 - Support for [locale-specific separators](#localization)
-- Additional support for both Google Sheets and LibreOffice Calc
 - SQL highlighting when using the `QUERY()` function in Google Sheets

 ## Installation